ljulbrich/Project-3---Group-2/README.md

 * And a thank you page with a go back will take the user back to the main page
 ![Screenshot of webpage](screenshots/trade8.png)

-# The end

-* The project is designed to simulate Yahoo Finance, and the final website is fully functional and provide the same function as Yahoo Finance
-* However, there are some places need to be improved, especially the data validation part.

-# Lucas' part

-### Long term view and sentiment analysis
+# Long term view and sentiment analysis

 The `long-term-price.html` page takes an input in the form of a stock ticker at the end of the URL.
 This then uses the flask `app.py` to run two python scripts.
 The data from those python scripts are stored in the webpage and then passed to the two javascript files which create the graphs.